TrueWallet/contracts/docs/src/src/entrypoint/EntryPoint.sol/contract.EntryPoint.md

 ### getUserOpGasPrice

 The gas price this UserOp agrees to pay.
-Relayer/miner might submit the TX with higher priorityFee, but the user should not.
+Relayer/block builder might submit the TX with higher priorityFee, but the user should not

 ```solidity